Skip to main content

 How do I remain secure?

-• Download our fully-fledged mobile app MEW wallet.
+• Get our MEW Mobile wallet for iOS or Android.
 It’s simple, fast, and secure.

 • Use our multi-chain browser extension wallet Enkrypt.

-• When using a private key, keystore/JSON file, or mnemonic phrase, make sure to keep them solely on physical paper and offline computers.
+• Even though MEW supports access with software wallet methods, we DO NOT recommend using them in an online environment.
+When using a private key, keystore/JSON file, or mnemonic/recovery phrase, make sure to keep them solely on physical paper and offline computers.
 This information is extremely sensitive.
-And make backups!
+Make backups.
 If you lose this information, it’s gone forever.

 • Do not trust any messages sent to you randomly from ‘our team’.
-We do not have your information, and they are likely trying to scam you.
+We do not have your information.
 We never email or DM our users first.

 • Consider installing an ad blocker and do not click on any ads you see on your search engine.

-• Do your research!
-If something seems fishy to you, it’s likely been talked about by the community.
+• Do your research.
+If something seems fishy to you, it's likely someone mentioned it in crypto communities on social platforms.

 • If you have additional questions or concerns, reach out to us!
 Our support team is always happy to help.
-They can be reached at support@myetherwallet.com
+We can be reached at support@myetherwallet.com

 Tags: